 Drinking Rainwater: Safe or Risky?

-The collection of rainwater is an incredible method for preserving and conserving resources.
-In fact, certain individuals use water for watering plants, cleaning, washing, or drinking.
-In any case, it is critical that the water filtration system is regularly maintained and appropriately monitored, and the water quality should be fitting for the intended use.
+In any case, it is critical that the water filtration system is regularly maintained and appropriately monitored, and the water quality should be suitable for the intended use.

 1.1 What is PFAS